 I studied at Indiana University, Bloomington, where I received a master’s degree in Ethnomusicology.
 Before that, I received a bachelor’s in Linguistics and Folklore.
 If you would like to see some of my academic writing, please visit my Academia.edu profile:

 Aside from writing, my interests include reading, traveling, learning about other cultures, languages, history, animals, health, social justice, art, and music.
+These are all topics that I am comfortable writing about, but I am good at research and can write about almost anything on assignment.

 As for the name of this site: Laleh is a nickname of mine that means “tulip.”
 The “ghost” is there, obviously, because I am a ghostwriter.
 Fun fact: I can rearrange the letters of my surname to spell out “Ghoster.”
 I debated on the “wayfaring” part for some time, but finally decided that my love of traveling is an important part of my identity as a writer.
 (Other candidates for the adjective slot were: “wandering,” “literary,” and “bookish.”)